bg-write/koopa-vgm/README.md

 - **Smooth animations** that enhance rather than distract
 - **Accessibility focus** with proper contrast and keyboard navigation
 - **Enhanced usability** with working TOC and back-to-top navigation
+- **Interactive data exploration** with embedded Tableau charts for stakeholder engagement

 ### **Visual Design**
 - **Clean, modern aesthetic** suitable for professional portfolios